fogus/test-repo/README.md

 # test-repo

-foo var
+- foo var
-after lock
+- after lock
-hard lock
+- hard lock

-this is a test!
+- this is a test!
-main-feeder commit
+- main-feeder commit
-PR req
+- PR req
-PR req, no bypass
+- PR req, no bypass
-local no_push
+- local no_push
+- to-staging -- merge with action?